-Applicants who are not native speakers of English must submit current scores from one of the following:
+English Language Applicants who are not native speakers of English must Proficiency submit current scores from one of the following: (non-native speakers)

 - TOEFL iBT

 - TOEFL and TWE

 - IELTS

 Please see the English Department website for current score requirements.

 A non-native speaker must have an undergraduate concentration in English or a related field.